Structure and Jurisdiction

 Central Administrative Court has jurisdiction over Bangkok Metropolitan Area and the provinces of Nakhon Pathom, Nonthaburi, Pathum Thani, Samut Prakan, and Samut Sakhon as well as provinces outside the jurisdiction of Regional Administrative Courts.
 At present, such provinces include Nakhon Nayok and Saraburi.

-Office of the Administrative Courts
+Office of the Central Administrative Court

 120 Moo 3, Chaeng Wattana Road, Thung Song Hong Sub-district, Lak Si District, Bangkok 10210